NHS becoming 'national hangover service', warns NHS chief

 Figures from the health service show that admissions for alcohol-related incidents rocket on the first day of the new year.

-Mr Stevens told the paper: "At a time of year when hospitals are always under pressure, caring for a spike in winter emergencies, it's really selfish to get so blotto that you end up in an ambulance or A&E.
+Mr Stevens told the Daily Telegraph: "At a time of year when hospitals are always under pressure, caring for a spike in winter emergencies, it's really selfish to get so blotto that you end up in an ambulance or A&E.

 "More than a third of A&E attendances at peak times are caused by drunkenness.
 Casualty nurses and doctors are understandably frustrated about the NHS being used as a national hangover service.